Victoria, British Columbia: Modern history (1871–present)

 A real-estate and development boom ended just before World War I, leaving Victoria with a large stock of Edwardian public, commercial and residential buildings that have greatly contributed to the city's character.
 With the economic crash and an abundance of unmarried men, Victoria became an excellent location for military recruiting.
 Two militia infantry battalions, the 88th Victoria Fusiliers and the 50th Gordon Highlanders, formed in the immediate pre-war period.
 Victoria was the home of Sir Arthur Currie.
 He had been a high-school teacher and real-estate agent prior to the war and was the Commanding Officer of the Gordon Highlanders in the summer of 1914.
 Before the end of the war he commanded the Canadian Corps.
 A number of municipalities surrounding Victoria were incorporated during this period, including the Township of Esquimalt, the District of Oak Bay, and several municipalities on the Saanich Peninsula.

-Water in Greater Victoria had a reputation for excellent purity, and for several decades in the 20th century there was effective resistance to chlorination.
-However, drinking water has been chlorinated since March 1944.

 Since World War II the Victoria area has seen relatively steady growth, becoming home to two major universities.
 Since the 1980s the western suburbs have been incorporated as new municipalities, such as Colwood and Langford, which are known collectively as the Western Communities.

 Greater Victoria periodically experiences calls for the amalgamation of the thirteen municipal governments within the Capital Regional District.
 The opponents of amalgamation state that separate governance affords residents a greater deal of local autonomy.
 The proponents of amalgamation argue it would reduce duplication of services, while allowing for more efficient use of resources and the ability to better handle broad, regional issues and long-term planning.